 Botswana is an epic performance of wild drama on a truly breathtaking scale.
 Rain writes the script, perennially transforming dusty red desert into lush swamps, immense floodplains, and vibrant savannas.
 The characters endear and inspire, migrating and congregating in their thousands as the acts unfold.
 Hippos cover entire riverbeds, hundreds of elephants arrive on cue, and majestic big cats deliver earth-shaking lines.
-There are no rehearsals, and no release from the director’s spell.
-You are perpetually surrounded by the stage – and, like all great theater, few places will make you feel more alive.
+There are no rehearsals and no release from the director’s spell.
+You are perpetually surrounded by the stage – and, like all great theatre, few places will make you feel more alive.

 Although summer (November to March) can be hot and occasionally rainy, the game viewing at this time is still exceptional.
 Plus there are often good travel specials on offer, making this an attractive time of year to visit this pristine part of Africa.